tarantool/doc/doc/getting_started/getting_started_imcp.rst

 *  Videos with descriptions
 *  Likes for each video

-**Create a ``schema.yml`` file to load the schema into the cluster.
+Create a ``schema.yml`` file to load the schema into the cluster.
 Copy and paste schema to this file.
-Click on the "Apply" button.
+Click the "Apply" button.
-After that, the data schema will be described in the cluster.**
+After that, the data schema will be described in the cluster.

 This is what our data schema will look like: